JavaScript Security Best Practices

 DOM-based XSS

-DOM-based XSS occurs when the malicious script is executed as a result of a client-side vulnerability in the browser’s Document Object Model (DOM).
-This type of XSS does not require interaction with the server, and the malicious script is often executed by JavaScript manipulating the DOM on the client side.
+DOM-based Xtreme Scripting (XSS) takes place when a malicious script is executed due to a client-side vulnerability in the Document Object Model (DOM) of a browser.
+This XSS does not follow the traditional path of interacting with the server, and the malicious script is most probably executed by JavaScript for client-side DOM manipulation.

 JavaScript Security Best Practices to Prevent XSS